OpenTails/CRUMPET-Android/README.md

 Device Service [0xffe0]

 Device Characteristic [0xffe1]

-All aspects of the Tail are controlled through this service and this characteristic
+All aspects of the Tail are controlled through this service and this characteristic The app will send a text string to the tail to the right characteristic.
+And there are 11 built in moves u can call up immediately.

 ## BUILT IN MOVES

-The remote will send a text string to the tail to the right characteristic.
-And there are 11 built in moves u can call up immediately.

 ### TAIL MOVES AND DURATION